sakomws/ai-workshop/sessions/08_interactive_envs/README.md

 # Session Title: Generating Interactive Environments:

-This session will guide you through exploring world models and their applications in gaming and robotics environments, focusing on recent breakthrough papers and hands-on experiments.
+This session will give an overview of world models and then look at a few recent papers and implementations to discuss why they're important for gaming and creating generalist agents.

 ---